Quick Facts About ABLE Accounts

-This is not an inclusive list, and other needs may and can certainly qualify as qualified disability
+This is not an inclusive list and other needs may, and certainly can, qualify as qualified disability

 However, it is important to note that ABLE accounts with a balance of $100,000 or higher are considered income from a Supplemental Security Income (SSI) standpoint and can threaten eligibility.
 Also, under a new law (IRC Section 529A(f)), any remaining balance in an ABLE account must be used to repay the state for Medicaid-assisted costs after the beneficiary’s death.

 There is one key question to ask when you’re considering the 529A account:

 Does the disabled person in question receive any type of federal or state support that has income thresholds (e.g., Social Security income, Medicaid, public housing)?

 If the answer is yes, then opening an ABLE account is likely a good idea, because the income saved in this account will not be counted toward total income and assets when it’s time for redetermination in those programs.
 For example, if you have a savings account that contains $6,000 and SSI benefits have a resource threshold limit of $2,000, the person is automatically disqualified from receiving benefits because their income is now too high.
 If that $6,000 resides in an ABLE account, then it is not counted as a resource.
 (Remember – it is also tax-exempt).